About Artist Edith Hamlin (June 23, 1902 - February 18, 1992)

 Photo credit: Edith Hamlin, by Ansel Adams.
 Copyright Thunderbird Foundation for the Arts.

-Over the years, Hamlin traveled widely, finding subject matter for her paintings in California, Arizona, southern Utah, Nevada, New Mexico and Mexico.
+Over the years, Edith Hamlin traveled widely, finding subject matter for her paintings in California, Arizona, southern Utah, Nevada, New Mexico and Mexico.
 Titles reflecting this scope included (ital.)
 Casita of Tucson from Yaqui Village; Canyon of Flame and Storm; Red Canyon (Canyon de Chelly); The Great Gorge (Grand Canyon); Land of the Navajos; Mormon Country; Virgin River Country; Pyramids of Zion; and Taos Mountain.
-Many of Hamlin's commissioned murals also utilized western themes.
+Like her husband and fellow artist Maynard Dixon, many of Hamlin's commissioned murals also utilized western themes.
 Among them were (ital.)
 Spaniards, the Overland Trail, and Days of the First Railroad.
 Tracy Post Office, CA (1938), and Grand Canyon and Taos for the Santa Fe Railway ticket office, Chicago (1947).

 References: WWWAA; WWAA 1953-1962; Rubinstein, Am Women Artists; Hughes; Trenton, Kovinick; Calif Art Res 16; SF Chron, 23 May 1926, 8 Oct 1936, 8 Sep 1937; San Antonia Exp.
 3 May 1936; Ariz Daily Star (Tucson), 30 Mar 1941, 1 Feb 1942, 30 Oct 1949, 15 Mar 1951; SF Exmnr, 13 Jan 1966, 19 Feb 1992; Stendahl Galleries papers, AAA, reel 2718; Calif St. Lib card (1954); US Cen 1910, Alameda Co, CA ED 145, pg 4; E Hamlin, 1975-1982; T McNeill, 1975.